 In the last few years, “rapid opiate detox centers” have popped up all around the country.
 More and more, providers are cutting corners and not providing the adequate level of medical care.
-Furthermore, patients do not have appropriate inpatient time in a proper medical facility.
+Furthermore, patients do not have an appropriate inpatient time in a proper medical facility.
 Subsequently, the medical community criticized “Rapid Detox” because of patient safety concerns.

 - A Full-Service Hospital

 An accredited full-service hospital provides access to specialists for consultation and immediate medical assistance when needed.
 This medical accessibility significantly contributes to the safety and effectiveness of the rapid detox procedure.
 Hospitals can offer a broad range of medical services not available in overnight surgical centers.

 These are just a few examples of the additional medical resources accessible at hospitals, but not often found in surgery centers.

 - Experienced, Credentialed Physicians: